 I decided to use the whole life insurance estimator for one of the participating life insurance companies recommended by the VA Department.
 At my age (age 41) and health, a $400,000 whole life policy would cost about $500 per month.
 That comes out to $1.25 per month per $1,000 in coverage.

 In comparison, I got a 30-year term, $1.5 million policy for about $2,200 per year or less than $200 per month.
 This amounts to about 12.2 cents per month per $1,000 in coverage.
 Dollar for dollar, I was able to obtain coverage under a term life policy for less than 10% of the cost of a whole life policy.

 To put it into perspective, if I used the whole life quote, $1.5 million would cost me $1,875 per month, or $22,500 per year.

 VGLI is probably going to be somewhere in between for most people.
-As you can see below, a 41 year old would pay $68.00 per month.
-This amounts to 17 cents per month per $1,000 in coverage.
+As you can see from the charts above, a 41-year-old would pay $64.00 per month.
+This amounts to 16 cents per month per $1,000 in coverage.

 If you feel like you need insurance into your 70s & 80s, you might consider a whole life policy.
 But you should really think about that early on.
 Most likely, if you play your cards and are financially independent, you probably won’t need life insurance that late in life.

 - Do your due diligence and figure out if you can qualify for a term policy.
 If you can, secure it before you even think about filing a VA disability claim.

 - If you plan to retire in your 60s, really think about whether you need a permanent policy.
 Odds are, you probably don’t.

 If you’re leaning towards buying a whole life insurance policy, you should REALLY think about what you’re getting into.

 - It’s expensive upfront, and you might find that you’d rather put your money elsewhere.